mehlbox/buttersync/README.md

 - rename files / remove >.example<
 - list btrfs subvolumes you want to be used for snapshots in 'include.db'
 - edit 'settings' file
-- run 'make-snapshot.sh' to create a snapshots locally
+- run 'buttersync-create.sh' to create a snapshots locally
-- run 'local-push-snapshot.sh' to transfer the lates snapshot to localy to another harddisk
+- run 'buttersync-local-copy.sh' to copy the lates snapshot localy to another harddisk
-- run 'remote-push-snapshot.sh' to transfer the lates snapshot to remote host
+- run 'buttersync-remote-sync.sh' to transfer the lates snapshot to a remote host

 ## Misc:
 - requires btrfs on both machines